WGUNDERWOOD/wgunderwood.github.io/_posts/2021-09-18-local-polynomial-regression-2.markdown

 TODO Sometimes there is no global optimal bandwidth TODO Solutions to this?

+In this post we saw how a bandwidth can be selected using leave-one-out cross-validation.
+However it is worth pointing out that sometimes a good bandwidth does not even exist, such as when the regression function $\mu(x)$ is much "smoother" at some points than at others, as seen in Figure TODO.
+Since the approximate bias term we derived depends on the curvature $\mu^{\prime\prime}(x)$, a larger bandwidth is preferred for smoother parts of the regression function.

 <figure style="display: block; margin-left: auto; margin-right: auto;">
 <img style="width: 500px; margin-left: auto; margin-right: auto;"
 src="/assets/graphics/posts/images_local-polynomial-regression/topologist_sine_curve.png">
 <figcaption>
-  Fig. 5: Some regression functions have no globally optimal bandwidth.
+  Fig. 5: Some regression functions have no good global bandwidth.
 </figcaption>
 </figure>

+## Next time

+In the next post we will return to the problem of boundary bias and show how local polynomial regression can help to alleviate it.

 ## References

-## Next time